IceDynamix/QuaverPluginGuide/quaver_plugin_guide.md

 // Performs a given action for the editor to take. void Perform(IEditorAction action);

+// Performs a list of actions as a single action. void PerformBatch(List<IEditorAction> actions);

 // Undos the first action in the stack void Undo();